corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 There are a few more issues with paths in Rust:

-- `Path`/`OsStr` lacks common string manipulation methods (like `find()`, `replace()`, etc, which makes many common operations on paths quite tedious
+- `Path`/`OsStr` lacks common string manipulation methods (like `find()`, `replace()`, etc.), which makes many common operations on paths quite tedious
 - The design creates a poor experience for Windows users, with inefficient `Path`/`OsStr` handling that doesn't fit the platform well.
 It's a cross-platform compromise, but it creates some real problems.

 [`camino`](https://github.com/camino-rs/camino) is a good alternative crate, which just assumes that paths are UTF-8.
 This way, operations have much better ergonomics.

 ## `std::time`

 In my opinion, it's actually great to have some basic time functionality right in the standard library.
-However, just be aware that things like `std::time::SystemTime` is platform independent, which [causes some headaches](https://github.com/rust-lang/rust/issues/44394).
+However, just be aware that `std::time::SystemTime` is platform dependent, which [causes some headaches](https://github.com/rust-lang/rust/issues/44394).
 [Same for `Instant`](https://github.com/rust-lang/rust/issues/48980), which is a wrapper around the most precise time source on each OS.

 Since time is such a thin wrapper around whatever the operating system provides, you can run into some nasty behavior.